Strict measures for at least another month

 Meanwhile, Mr Morrison says the World Health Organisation has made mistakes during its handling of coronavirus,

-But although Australia is reviewing its engagement with the body, funding won’t be pulled.
+But although Australia is reviewing its engagement with the United Nations body, funding won’t be pulled.